Our site is in Beta Live, we welcome your feedback to help us improve the site.

 Halls of residence are automatically exempt.
 You don't need to do anything.

 Full-time students who don't live in Halls don't usually need to pay council tax.
 If everyone in the household is a full-time student, you must apply for an exemption.

-In order to claim Exempt Dwelling Status for their property, students need to provide a Student Certificate (available on request from the University / College) to the City Council by either using our online Student Evidence Upload form.
-A certificate is required for each individual occupier before Exemption can be granted.
+In order to claim Exempt Dwelling Status for their property, students need to provide a Student Certificate (available on request from the University / College) to the City Council by using our online Student Evidence Upload form.
+A certificate is required for each individual occupier before an Exemption can be granted.

 Where non students live in the property

 You may be able to get a discount on your bill:

 - If one household member (over 18) isn't a student, the property can't be exempt.
 The non student is responsible for the bill and may be able to get a student discount.

 - If two or more household members (over 18) aren't students there is no exemption.